tawhidmonowar/tawhidmonowar.github.io/_posts/2024-07-07-MachineLearning.md

 ## Introduction

 ### Artificial Intelligence (AI):
 AI is the science of making machines think and act like humans.
-It includes things like decision-making, language understanding, and problem-solving.
+This includes problem-solving, decision-making, understanding natural language, and even recognizing patterns.
+AI can be rule-based (following pre-set logic) or learning-based, and it's used in everything from chatbots to recommendation systems.

 ### Machine Learning (ML):
 ML is a part of AI where machines learn from data and get better over time without being directly programmed.
+It focuses on building algorithms that can find patterns in data and make predictions or decisions.
+For example, an ML model can learn to predict house prices based on past sales data.

 ### Deep Learning (DL):
 DL is a type of ML that uses neural networks to handle complex tasks like image recognition, speech, and language translation.
+It excels at handling large amounts of unstructured data like images, audio, or text.
+Deep learning powers advanced technologies like facial recognition, self-driving cars, and voice assistants like Alexa or Siri.

 ### Computer Vision (CV):
 Computer Vision is a field of AI that enables machines to see, understand, and interpret images or videos like humans.
 It’s used in things like facial recognition, object detection, and medical image analysis.